 If you are thinking about heading down to check out the towers, I would make sure you check the times that the tour will be going.
 Without going on one of the tours (costs 7 dollars) you will not be able to actually go into the area with the towers, you can only look at it from the outside.
-On the Saturday I went, the tours ran from about 10:30 to 4, every 30 minutes but check the website before you go, this is not a area of the town that you want to simply find yourself wandering around in.
+On the Saturday I went, the tours ran from about 10:30 to 4, every 30 minutes but check the website before you go, this is not an area of the town that you want to find yourself wandering around in.

 A little history on the builder Simon Rodia and the towers is as follows.

 “The Watts Towers, consisting of seventeen major sculptures constructed of structural steel and covered with mortar, are the work of one man – Simon Rodia.
 In 1921, Rodia purchased the triangular-shaped lot at 1761-1765 107th Street in Los Angeles and began to construct his masterpiece, which he called “Nuestro Pueblo” (meaning “our town”).
-For 34 years, Rodia worked single-handedly to build his towers without benefit of machine equipment, scaffolding, bolts, rivets, welds or drawing board designs.
+For 34 years, Rodia worked single-handedly to build his towers without the benefit of machine equipment, scaffolding, bolts, rivets, welds or drawing board designs.
 Besides his own ingenuity, he used simple tools, pipe fitter pliers and a window-washer’s belt and buckle.
 The tallest of his towers stands 99½ feet and contains the longest slender reinforced concrete column in the world.
 The monument also features a gazebo with a circular bench, three bird baths, a center column and a spire reaching a height of 38 feet.
-Rodia’s “ship of Marco Polo” has a spire of 28 feet, and the 140-foot long “south wall” is decorated extensively with tiles, sea shells, pottery, glass and hand-drawn designs.”
+Rodia’s “ship of Marco Polo” has a spire of 28 feet, and the 140-foot long “south wall” is decorated extensively with tiles, sea shells, pottery, glass, and hand-drawn designs.”

 When you go on the tour, what is most interesting about the area is that this place was right next to his house.
-All but the entry way of his house burned down but you can see that he literally started building the towers 5 feet from the side of his house.
+All but the entryway of his house burned down, but you can see that he literally started building the towers 5 feet from the side of his house.

 Also, the towers are built in the outline of a ship and the ship is pointing back to Italy.
 It was said that he did this so that when it was time for him to sail back to Italy he would have all of his possession’s and memories with him.
-The exterior of the structure has a wave like art to show that the ship is in motion and between two of the three towers is what Simon liked to call the sail.
+The exterior of the structure has a wave-like art to show that the ship is in motion and between two of the three towers is what Simon liked to call the sail.

-You can see that this piece of art was added to added to as it progressed.
+You can see that this piece of art was added to as it progressed.
 It is truly amazing to walk around in this mans creation and it reminds me a lot of my trip out to Leonard’s Salvation Mountain in the Salton Sea.

 Also of note, the area all around the towers from when you get off the freeway till when you arrive is pretty sketchy.
 I wouldn’t want to be driving around there at night or have my car break down, so know that going into your journey.
-Other then that it is a fine piece of history that is worth checking out.
+Other then that, it is a fine piece of history that is worth checking out.